nebiros/yasc/README.md

  *
  * The double wildcard '**' matches a string like this one: my/friend/juan/badass,
  * this string is treated as pairs, this way: param1/value1/param2/value2 etc, like
- * Zend Framework does, so, via Yasc_App::params() argument you can get those values using
+ * Zend Framework does, so, via Yasc_App::params() static method you can get those
- * each key.
+ * values using each key.
  *
  * Matches: /writing/hello/to/my/friends/from/limonade/you_guys/roxor
  */